twilio/twilio-video-processors.js/README.md

 ## Features

 The following Video Processors are provided to apply transformations and filters to a person's background.
-If you want to create your own transformations or filters, you can extend the [BackgroundProcessor](https://github.com/twilio/twilio-video-processors.js/blob/master/lib/processors/background/BackgroundProcessor.ts) class and implement the `_setBackground` method.
-See the [blur filter](https://github.com/twilio/twilio-video-processors.js/blob/master/lib/processors/background/GaussianBlurBackgroundProcessor.ts) implementation for reference.
+You can also use them as a reference for creating your own Video Processors that can be used with [Twilio Video JavaScript SDK](https://github.com/twilio/twilio-video.js).

 - [Virtual Background](https://twilio.github.io/twilio-video-processors.js/classes/virtualbackgroundprocessor.html)
 - [Background Blur](https://twilio.github.io/twilio-video-processors.js/classes/gaussianblurbackgroundprocessor.html)